zakaria94/documentation/content/developer/tutorials/master_odoo_web_framework/04_customize_kanban_view.rst

    displayed customers, according to their name.

    .. tip::
-      You can use the `fuzzyLookup` function to perform the filter.
+      You can use the `fuzzyLookup` from :file:`@web/core/utils/search` function to perform the filter.

    .. image:: 04_customize_kanban_view/customer_search.png
       :align: center